Alastair Reynolds: Career

 Reynolds wrote his first four published science fiction short stories while still a graduate student, in 1989–1991; they appeared in 1990–1992, his first sale being to Interzone.
 In 1991 Reynolds graduated and moved from Scotland to the Netherlands to work at ESA.
-He then started spending much of his writing time on a first novel, which eventually turned into Revelation Space, while the few short stories he submitted from 1991–1995 were rejected.
+He then started spending much of his writing time on a first novel, which eventually turned into Revelation Space, while the few short stories he submitted from 1991 to 1995 were rejected.
 This ended in 1995 when his story "Byrd Land Six" was published, which he says marked the beginning of a more serious phase of writing.
 As of 2011 he has published over forty shorter works and nine novels.
 His works are hard science fiction, typically in the sub-genres of space opera and noir, and reflect his professional expertise with physics and astronomy, included by extrapolating future technologies in terms that are consistent, for the most part, with current science.
 Reynolds has said he prefers to keep the science in his books to what he personally believes will be possible, and he does not believe faster-than-light travel will ever be possible, but that he adopts science he believes will be impossible when it is necessary for the story.
 Most of Reynolds's novels contain multiple storylines that originally appear to be completely unrelated, but merge later in the story.

 Eight of his novels and several of his short stories take place within one consistent future universe, usually now called the Revelation Space universe after the first novel published in it, although it was originally developed in short stories for several years before the first novel.
 Although most characters appear in more than one novel, the works set within this future timeline rarely have the same protagonists twice.
 Often the protagonists from one work belong to a group that is regarded with suspicion or enmity by the protagonists of another work.
 While a great deal of science fiction reflects either very optimistic or dystopian visions of the human future, Reynolds's future worlds are notable in that human societies have not departed to either positive or negative extremes, but instead are similar to those of today in terms of moral ambiguity and a mixture of cruelty and decency, corruption and opportunity, despite their technology being dramatically advanced.